v-finance/camelot/doc/sphinx/source/doc/actions_new.rst

 ---------------------------------

-The pop-up of a dialog that presents the user with a number of options can be triggered from within the :meth:`ApplicationAction.model_run` method.
+The pop-up of a dialog that presents the user with a number of options can be triggered from within the :meth:`model_run` method.
 This happens by transferring an 'options' object back and forth between the 'model_thread' and the 'gui_thread'.
 To transfer such an object, this object first needs to be defined::